-Report Recommendations Management's Most Current Response Status () Revised Timetable for Completion: March 31, 2021 (was June 1, 2019) Multi-hazard Emergency Operations Plan (Compliance Review), August 2019 Texas State University should have the appropriate institutional parties review and approve the multi-hazard emergency operations plan.
+Revised Timetable for Completion: March 31, 2021 (was June 1, 2019) Multi-hazard Emergency Operations Plan (Compliance Review), August 2019 Texas State University should have the appropriate institutional parties review and approve the multi-hazard emergency operations plan.
 Work on the University's multi-hazard emergency operations plan was officially approved and entered into the minutes of the university's President's Cabinet on November 12, 2020.
-Person Responsible: Raymond Loriaux, Emergency Management Coordinator Revised Timetable for Completion: November 12, 2020 Implemented (was March 1, 2020) Student Affairs IT General Controls Audit, July 2020 information that relates to risk or vulnerability of persons or p (Texas Government Code 552.139) There are eight audit recommendations outstanding from this being addressed.
-The details are not presented here due to ex property, including critical infrastructure, to an act of terrorism o s audit.
-The status for these items is as follows: Eight recommendations: In Progress Leave Reporting, July 2020 Academic Affairs should develop and implement controls to ensure department administration and employees comply with the requirements of UPPS 04.04.30, University Leave Policy, that relate to recording, approving, and maintaining supporting leave documentation.
+Person Responsible: Raymond Loriaux, Emergency Management Coordinator Implemented Revised Timetable for Completion: November 12, 2020 (was March 1, 2020) Student Affairs IT General Controls Audit, July 2020 being addressed.
+The details are not presented here due to exproperty, including critical infrastructure, to an act of terrorism of a audit.
+The status for these items is as follows: Leave Reporting, July 2020 Academic Affairs should develop and implement controls to ensure department administration and employees comply with the requirements of UPPS 04.04.30, University Leave Policy, that relate to recording, approving, and maintaining supporting leave documentation.
 Monitoring processes should be included to ensure controls are operating effectively.
 For the December 2020 review of SAP leave reporting, Faculty and Academic Resources identified 27 of the 118 academic and administrative units in the division of Academic Affairs, as identified in SAP, in which fewer than 50 percent of employees had recorded time between August 1, 2020 and November 30, 2020.
 The heads of these departments will be notified by email in January 2021 and provided a reminder about UPPS 04.04.30, with a copy to the next level supervisor.
 Note: Most faculty members hold a 9-month appointment, so the leave reporting period for these individuals was September 1, 2020 through November 30, 2020.
 Four academic departments/schools and one administrative unit were randomly selected for the October 2020 random review process.
-The administrator for each Implemented selected department/school/office was notified on October 19, 2020 by email, with a request to send the department/school/office's procedures for leave reporting, approval, and documentation processes for review.
+The administrator for each selected department/school/office was notified on October 19, 2020 by email, with a request to send the department/school/office's procedures for leave reporting, approval, and documentation processes for review.
 The identified departments provided Faculty and Academic Resources with documentation on their leave reporting, approval, and documentation processes by November 20, 2020.
 No corrective action was recommended during the review.
+Implemented